sparsh0006/dungen/README.md

 ## How It Works
 1. Users connect their wallet using Privy Auth
-2. They enter the interactive "Arena" interface
+2. They enter the interactive "Space" interface
-3. By approaching different "stalls" in the interface, they can interact with different crypto functions
+3. By approaching different "Space-Station" in the interface, they can interact with different crypto functions
 4. Using voice commands (pressing Space), users can speak natural language requests like "Swap 5 RUSDT to RBTC"
 5. The AI agent processes these requests and executes the appropriate blockchain transactions
 6. Real-time feedback is provided through both visual and audio responses